TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 # Interacting gene pair analysis

+This folder documents the interacting gene pair analyses.
+Initital steps are demonstrated using only the *E. scolopes* (stage 29) sample 403493 at 100 kb resolution, which is later merged with the *O. bimaculoides* interaction matrix at 50 kb resolution and the *S. officinalis* interaction matrix at 100 kb resolution.
+Boxplots of genomic distances are also only demonstrated using *E. scolopes* distance, but based on this merged interaction matrix.
+For the species *S. officinalis*, no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.
+Therefore, additional commands are provided at the start to classify orthologous genes as well as for some downstream analyses.

 ## Contents

 - [Prepare files of gene pairs, orthologs, and extract their ancestral chromosome status](#prepare-files-of-gene-pairs-orthologs-and-extract-their-ancestral-chromosome-status)